khou22/khou22.github.io/_posts/2017-11-05-slate-taking-my-first-solo-ios-app-from-rd-to-full-scale-product.md

 <img src="./../../../../media/blog/images/Slate-Scheduler/banner.png">

 # Introduction
-I just released my first solo iOS app, [Slate Scheduler](http://slate.khou22.com), on the App Store a couple months ago.
-It can be found on the [Apple App Store](https://itunes.apple.com/us/app/slate-scheduler/id1221189245?ls=1&mt=8).
+I released my first solo iOS app, <a href="http://slate.khou22.com" target="_blank">Slate Scheduler</a>, on the App Store a couple months ago.
+It can be found on the <a href="https://itunes.apple.com/us/app/slate-scheduler/id1221189245?ls=1&mt=8" target="_blank">Apple App Store</a>.
 Because of school and other commitments, I only just finished this blog post detailing the research, design, and implementation.

 ### Inspiration
 The inspiration for this project was that, as a busy college student, I was scheduling basically the same calendar events all too often and each time it would still take me an average of 30 seconds to do on my phone.
 I found that 90% of my scheduled events were "irregularly repeating" events, that is, they had the same event names and locations, the only thing that changed were their times.